IrisRizos/Unassigned_Protists_SSN/SSN/README.md

 }
 ```

-* All-against-all blast:
+* ## All-against-all blast:

 The blast was run by Atomic Blast+, an implementation of NCBI blast+ algorithm that is optimised for handling big files by splitting and parallelising jobs.
-The run took 1 week.
+The blast was run on the ABiMs cluster of Roscoff Marine Station (http://abims.sb-roscoff.fr/resources/tools/howto) and took 1 week.

 ```
 atomicblastplus.py -p blastn -i Sequences.fasta -o <output folder> -d SSN_db -n 1000 -m @gmail.com -e 1e-4 -c 100 --verbose --send_mails